mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of letter-note-five to D.

 Change the content of the element with an ID of letter-note-six to C.

+**20.** Now you have the lyricsHAP-PY BIRTH-DAY TO YOU! -END — that couldn’t be right!
+To finish the line you must get rid of the “-end” in the song box.

+Add a statement to the event handler function for nextThree that changes the display property of lastLyric back to 'none'.